jlord/old-site/blog/osos-talk.md

 ![nodeconf](https://c1.staticflickr.com/3/2939/14394358649_6882983c20_z.jpg)
 _Myself amongst many lovely people at NodeConf 2014, photo by Matthew Bergman_

+Another reason I am here is because I had a community.
 Through developers at Code for America I was introduced to a community of other developers.
 And they were great.
 They supported me, encouraged me, gave me their time and most importantly made me feel safe.
 And since I was living in San Francisco where a lot of developers live, I came to know many in my community personally.
 I wasn't afraid to ask questions in real life or in chat rooms where some of the same people I knew personally hung out.

 Tech communities aren't exactly known for being welcoming and safe spaces.
 Without the personal introductions how long might it have taken me to find the right community?
 How much courage to ask questions to strangers?
 How many times would I be harassed or ignored before I found a safe space?
 What if I never joined a community because I never saw someone like myself there?
 How would I learn?
 How would I grow as a developer?